debashisdash1999/Real-World-Data-Cleaning-with-Pandas-Netflix-Dataset/README.md

 # Netflix Data Cleaning with Python Pandas

-This project implements, in code, the full workflow demonstrated in the video **“Step-by-Step Netflix Data Cleaning with Python Pandas”** by *Data Science with Onur*.
+This project implements, in code, the full workflow demonstrated in the video **“Step-by-Step Netflix Data Cleaning with Python Pandas”**

 The objective is to take the public **Netflix titles dataset** from Kaggle and transform it from a raw CSV file into a **clean, analysis-ready DataFrame** using **Python** and **Pandas**.